IIIF/api/source/api/presentation/3.0/index.md

 ###  1.2.
 Motivating Use Cases

 There are many different types of digitized or digital compound objects; ancient scrolls, paintings, letters, books, newspapers, films, operas, albums, field recordings and computer generated animations.
-Many of them which bear the written or spoken word are difficult to read or hear either due to the decay of the physical object or lack of understanding of the script or language.
+These resources often bear the written or spoken word, and access to this linguistic content is often as important as access to the visual or audible representation.
 These and several other use cases are described in a separate [document][prezi-use-cases].

 Collectively, the use cases require a model in which one can characterize the object (via the _Manifest_ resource) and the individual views of the object (_Canvas_ resources).
 Each view may have images, audio, video and other content resources associated with it (content resources) to allow the view to be rendered to the user appropriately.
 An object may also have sections; for example, a book may have chapters of several pages, or a play might be divided into acts and scenes (_Range_ resources) and there may be groups of objects (_Collection_ resources).
 These resource types, along with their properties, make up the IIIF Presentation API.